joshmsmith/temporal-release-orchestrator-demo-python/README.md

 1. Check out the ways to [demonstrate that this works nicely](./demos.md)
 2. Play around with the code in new ways, try to break Temporal, maybe try some [retry policies](https://docs.temporal.io/retry-policies#:~:text=A%20Retry%20Policy%20works%20in,or%20an%20Activity%20Task%20Execution.)
 3. Feel free to fork and contribute!
+4. Implement your release process with Temporal and enjoy Durable Releases.